siserin/blind9/doc/arm/reference.rst

 Types of Resource Records and When to Use Them
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section, largely borrowed from RFC 1034, describes the concept of a
+This section, largely borrowed from :rfc:`1034`, describes the concept of a
 Resource Record (RR) and explains when each is used.
 Since the
-publication of RFC 1034, several new RRs have been identified and
+publication of :rfc:`1034`, several new RRs have been identified and
 implemented in the DNS.
 These are also included.

 Resource Records